 Once I was sat in the main ceremony hall and was able to size up the competition, I quickly began to believe my own hype and that this award was rightfully mine.
 Indeed, the eCommerce Awards’ App of the Year award was my destiny.

 Obviously, I was quickly reminded by my colleagues that I was not nominated for the award, but rather the company.
 And indeed, not only had I not worked on the Sports Direct app – I perhaps knew the least about it in the entire company.
 I had been brought in as Marketing eye candy, little more.

 Unfortunately, the sobering realisation of my position on the recognition totem pole was quickly offset by the ample supply of free alcohol that was gliding around the room on the outstretched arms of the listless, if immaculately-dressed, waiting staff.

-So after three or five Proseccos, I had again begun to believe that this award was mine.
+So after two (or five) Proseccos, I had again begun to believe that this award was mine.
 I was rattling off tech specs to our new friends with whom we found ourselves sharing a table for the evening.
 By the third occasion that I had demonstrated the app’s “incredible” gesture support and “no-friction” checkout process, I’m pretty sure that they knew how much I believed in the app.

-If you’ve never been to a swanky awards dinner before (poor you…), they seem to follow a pretty familiar format: pre-dinner reception, intro spiel from host, dinner, and finally – the announcement of the award winners.
+If you’ve never been to a swanky awards dinner before, they seem to follow a pretty familiar format: pre-dinner reception, intro spiel from host, dinner, and finally – the announcement of the award winners.